|Max Headroom||N/A||Bridge Clearance||N/A|

 Options for a Specific Purpose.
-With the addition of a few options, the 510 Fly can do much more than be a day boat for entertaining.
+With the addition of a few options, the 510 Fly can do much more than be a day boat for entertaining and sun bathing.
 For example, in the case of shipping a tender to make her a true cruising vessel, the optional hydraulic swim platform will have to be included.
-With the addition of a hardtop and isinglass on the flying bridge, she can have the helm visibility that only a flying bridge can provide in three seasons.
+Then head south to the tropics.
+Put some cruising canvas aboard and head north.

 |Dripless Shaft Seals|